Justobioma/hybrid-cloud-server-migration/README.md

 Linux/Windows CLI (rsync, PowerShell)

 CloudWatch & Azure Monitor (Monitoring)
 ``
 ## 📌 How to Use
-Clone the repo:
+- Clone the repo:
 git clone https://github.com/your-username/server-migration-project.git

-Navigate to Phase 1:
+- Navigate to Phase 1:
 cd phase1-onprem-to-aws/terraform
 terraform init
 terraform apply

+- Follow the migration playbook and validation checklist.
+- Repeat for Phase 2 under phase2-aws-to-azure.
+``
+## 🧯 Rollback Strategy
+In case of migration failure, refer to rollback-strategy.md for recovery procedures and DNS reversion steps.
+``
+## 👤 Author
+Obioma
+Location: Lagos, Nigeria
+Project Lead & Cloud Migration Architect

+``
+## 📄 License
+This project is licensed under the MIT License.
+See the LICENSE file for details.